It’s December, the holiday season is upon us and two buzz words are on the move – “Holiday Stress!”

 If we all agree that the best gift we can give to ourselves and each other is love, why on earth are we driving ourselves crazy?

 Over the years, I watched myself dealing with this paradox.
-Over time and with practice, I’ve been able to change a few things from the inside out and since I pride myself for being a good cook, I thought I could resurrect an old recipe of mine and share it with you.
+Over time and with practice, I’ve been able to change a few things from the inside out and since I pride myself on being a good cook, I thought I could resurrect an old recipe of mine and share it with you.

 “Chase the frenzy away!”